Greenies Dental Dog Treats for Clean Teeth

 - American Staffordshire Terriers (typically 40-50 pounds) - Strong chewers who need appropriately sized dental products

 These dental dog treats work particularly well for dogs who resist traditional toothbrushing methods when used for the recommended pet size and breed.
 The treat format can transform dental care from a potentially stressful procedure into an enjoyable routine activity under constant supervision.
-For smaller or larger breeds, explore The research for this review on best dog dental chews by size category.
+For smaller or larger breeds, explore the research for this review on best dog dental chews by size category.

 Dogs That Should NOT Use These Treats: